 Our NaNoWriMo calculator is divided into four sections, each of them designed to give you valuable insight into a different aspect of this writing challenge.

 Goal setting.
-In this section, you can define how many words you want to write, and choose a deadline for yourself.
-Naturally, we set the default values of 50 thousand words and 30 days, but you can adjust that as you think fit.
+In this section, you can define how many words you want to write and choose a deadline for yourself.
+Naturally, we set the default values of 50 thousand words, but you can adjust that as you think fit.

 Your progress until now.
 Use this section for a quick mid-November reality check: how far along am I?
 All you need to do is enter two numbers: today's date and the total number of words written until now.
 Our NaNoWriMo calculator will tell you when's your predicted finish date, as well as what percentage of your novel is ready.

-How much time you need to finish?
+How much time do you need to finish?
 This section recalculates the words you've been writing into hours of furious typing.
-All you need to do is provide your writing speed in words per minute.
-The default value, 15 wpm, is an equivalent of 1000 words per hour; if you decide to write by hand, or if you've recently won the typing speed Olympics, this value will probably be different, though.
+All you need to do is provide your writing speed in words per minute (wpm).
+The default value, 15 wpm, is the equivalent of 1000 words per hour; if you decide to write by hand or if you've recently won the typing speed Olympics, this value will probably be different for you, though.

 I'm falling behind, help!

 Did our calculator gleefully inform you that the predicted finish date is May 14, 2039?
 Or maybe you're just experiencing the Week 3 Syndrome?
 Relax – we have a few foolproof tips that can help!